traversaal-ai/home-depot-traversaal-workshop/delivery-agent-exercises/exercise_0_getting_started/README.md

   - Tool usage
   - Sessions and runners

-## Key Concepts
+## Learning Outcomes

+By completing this exercise, you will be able to:
-- Understanding agents as autonomous units
+- Understand how agents function as autonomous AI-powered units in Google ADK
-- Creating and using tools
+- Create custom tools that enable agents to interact with external systems
-- Managing sessions for state persistence
+- Implement sessions to maintain conversation context and state persistence
-- Running agents with the Runner class
+- Execute agents using the Runner class and manage their lifecycle

 ## Prerequisites